dhhagan/python-tataaq/README.md

+Python TataAQ

+A Python wrapper around the Tata AQ API.

+By David H Hagan, MIT

-# py-tata
+# Introduction

-Python wrapper for the Tata Center Air Quality website
+This library provides a pure python interface to the Tata Center Air Quality Project API.

-# Installation
+It works with Python versions 2.7+ and Python3.

+## Installing

-There are several options for installation of the package and are outlined here:
+There are several options for installation of the package; you can install the library by first cloning the GitHub repo and installing from source:

-## Clone and Install

     $ git clone git@github.com/dhhagan/py-tata.git
     $ cd py-tata
     $ python3 setup.py install

-## Download zip file and install from source
+You can also download the zip file and install from source:

-Download the zip file, navigate to the directory you saved it in, and run the following:
+  1. download the zip file

-    $ python3 setup.py install (--upgrade)
+  2. `$ python3 setup.py install (--upgrade)`

-## Install directly from GitHub (preferred)
+Or, you could install the library directly from GitHub (preferred):

     $ pip install git+https://github.com:dhhagan/py-tata.git

-# Authentication Credentials
+## Authentication Credentials

-You must obtain an API Key from the portal using your current TataAQ account.
+To use the API, you must have an API key (http basic auth), which can be found by logging on to your account and adding a key.
+You should then save your key as an environment variable (the process is unique to your operating system).
+For example, on a Mac with High Sierra, you can open your bash profile and save the variable as follows:

+  1. nano ~/.bash_profile
+  2. add a line to the file with:

+        `export TATAAQ_APIKEY=<api-key-goes-here>`

 # Basic Use